 Ingredients & Substitutions

-- Pasta – use the noodle shapes like tagliatelle, fettuccini, linguine, spaghetti, or pappardelle.
-Those shapes work best in this recipe, but you can also use bowties, fusilli, or penne as well.
-I like to use Jovial tagliatelle in this recipe.
+- Pasta – use noodle shapes like tagliatelle, fettuccini, linguine, spaghetti, angel hair, or pappardelle.
+Those shapes work best in this recipe, but you can also use bowties, fusilli, or penne.
+I like to use Jovial tagliatelle in this recipe, but spaghetti is easy to find and shrimp spaghetti is a good way to go too.

-- Shrimp – frozen, thawed & drained, or fresh and peeled both work here.
-Just go for whatever is the best quality and the best buy, frozen is often the best option!
+- Shrimp – frozen, thawed & drained, or fresh and peeled- works here.
+Just go for whatever is the best quality and the best buy; frozen is often the best option available!

-- Garlic – just 2 cloves gives you a nice garlic flavor without overwhelming the shrimp, but feel free to customize the amount to your taste.
+- Garlic – two cloves give you a nice garlic flavor without overwhelming the shrimp, but feel free to customize the amount to your taste.

 - Red Pepper Flakes – add a bit of warmth, but if you like heat, feel free to add more.

-- Lemon – both the zest and freshly squeezed juice add a lot of fresh flavor and pairs well with the seafood.
+- Lemon – both the zest and freshly squeezed juice add a lot of fresh flavor and pair well with the seafood.

-- Spinach – add both color and and extra veggie to the mix, all the while keeping this a comfort food kind of meal, without being too heavy.
+- Spinach – fresh spinach adds color and an extra veggie to the mix while keeping this a comfort food kind of meal without being too heavy.
+I wouldn’t use kale in this recipe because it’s too tough for the short cooking time.
+Arugula works well tossed in right at the end of the cooking time.

-- Parsley – adds fresh flavor along with the lemon, but basil works really well here too.
+- Parsley – adds fresh flavor along with the lemon, but basil works well here too.

-Step 2: While the pasta is cooking, melt the butter over low heat, and briefly cook the garlic.
+Step 2: Melt the butter over low heat while cooking pasta and briefly cook the garlic.
 You want the garlic to be fragrant, but don’t let it brown.
-When the pasta is almost done, add the shrimp, spinach, and lemon zest along with the red pepper flakes and Italian seasoning.
+When the pasta is almost finished, spinach, lemon zest, red pepper flakes, and Italian seasoning.

-Step 3: When the pasta is al dente, reserve the some cooking water and drain the pasta.
+Step 3: When the pasta is al dente, reserve some cooking water and drain the pasta.

-Step 4: Add the cooked pasta to the almost done shrimp.
-Toss together with the lemon juice, sea salt, and pepper along with enough cooking water to coat the pasta and finish cooking the shrimp.
+Step 5: Add the cooked pasta to the almost-done shrimp.
+Toss the lemon juice, sea salt, pepper, and enough cooking water to coat the pasta and finish cooking the shrimp.
 Serve immediately!

 Ways to serve this